 So, with no further delay, here are the five most important ones…

-1. Not taking profits.
+1. Not Taking Profits.

-Greediness – I have been many times in a situation that the market had already gave me two times my stop loss in paper profits and I hadn’t moved my stop loss to at least breakeven or cover just one third of my position in profit.
+Greediness – I have been many times in a situation that the market had already gave me two times my stop loss in paper profits and I hadn’t moved my stop loss to at least breakeven or cover at least one third of my position in profit.
 The reason was that, by the time I saw my profit to be double my risk, I got greedy and was fantasizing about larger gains and returns.

-2. Averaging down losses.
+2. Averaging Down Losses.

 Anchoring bias– This has been a painstaking experience in my early years in trading.
 The reason was simple.
 I was 100% sure, that I knew that the market was about to turn and that I was correct.
-As a result, I would change my initial stop loss so to let the market breath more and I would initiate another trade to average down my paper loss and recover more quickly, in the eventual turn of the market.
+As a result, I would change my initial stop loss to let the market breath more and I would initiate another trade to average down my paper loss and recover more quickly, in the eventual turn of the market.

-3. Not sticking to your system.
+3. Not Sticking to Your System.